etherealxx/batchlinks-webui/README.md

 - [ ] Support customizable hashtag from the UI
 - [x] aria2 for huggingface download method
 - [x] Using threading/subprocess instead of os.system to download files
-- [x] completed download will use the webui's notification.mp3
+- [x] Completed download will use the webui's notification.mp3
+- [ ] Other download sites (s-ul.eu, github, gitgud, catbox)

 ## Known Bugs